Sweet & Punchy

 Notes of Red Fruit, Chocolate & Citrus

-The sweet milk chocolate base is balanced with bright citrus acidity and highlighted with notes of ripe cherry and pomegranate.
-A taste that is both familiar and unique.
+Our seasonal blend, a sweet milk chocolate base is balanced with bright citrus acidity and notes of ripe cherry and pomegranate.
+The result is a cup that is both familiar and unique.

 Visit our blog to learn more about Nick Wroblewski, the artist created the woodcut art for each of our blends.

 Concepción Huista, Huehuetenango, Guatemala Jacaltenango, Guatemala